Sylpheo/nibs-ibeacon/README.md

 * Android users: `cordova build android`
 * iOS users: `cordova build ios`

-Install the built app in a mobile device, start it and enjoy !
+Install the built app in a mobile device, start it and enjoy!
-Make sure your iBeacon is turned on !
+Make sure your iBeacon is turned on!